likicv/usysml-test-cases/README.md

 identifier
 - Description -- a description of the test case
 - SysML v2 textual notation -- shows SysML v2 textual notation
-- Expected output -- shows the expected output of after the parsing of the SysML v2 textual notation. **Note: what is listed as "output" is not a SysML v2 notation, but a special notation developed for uSysML Test Cases**.
+- uSysML output -- shows the expected output of after the parsing of the SysML v2 textual notation. **Note: what is listed as "output" is not a SysML v2 notation, but a special notation developed for uSysML Test Cases**.
 See the explanations below